neduard/axiomofchoice/posts/2020-12-01-draft-what-are-we-1.md

 - fast: our mind's memory.
 Can recal and adapt drastically within an individual's lifetime.

 By the way, did you know sexual reproduction actually maximises [population survivability](https://youtu.be/KP0WFbdHhJM) instead of individual survivability?

 Also by the way, did you also know cooperation is a very good evolutionary strategy which is why it shows up in individuals even among animals?
 ([video](https://youtu.be/A8Y0kCdYoug),
 [book](https://www.goodreads.com/book/show/9725771-supercooperators))

+Note therefore the conflict between survival of the individual (a.k.a. the _ego_) vs survival of the whole species.
+As individuals, the characteristics that ensure our own survival (selfishness, narcissism, manipulation, lying, etc) are not traits that benefit survival of the species.

 # Those who don't remember history are bound to repeat it